 “There were at least three henches at the top of the fire stairs, seven floors up,” Crosspointe said.
-She flipped up the high-eye she’d set before.
+They flipped up the display from the high-eye she’d set before.
 “They’re–”

 Crosspointe paused.
 “They’re… still standing there.
 Guarding the door.
 They don’t even look tense.
-But they had to hear…” she paused.
+But they had to hear…” they paused.
 “They’re illusions.
 Full spectrum, even infrared, but illusions.”

 “Then who–” Centurion started to ask.

 A figure in red leather slammed into the floor behind them, her impact creating a musical thrum like a thousand pianos all playing the same chord at once.
 The floor and even the air near it seemed to buckle and flow like a wave, lifting and hurling the three heroes down.
 Even as she rolled, the Beacon was suddenly caught in a red cocoon of power that wrapped tight, screaming in pain even as she tried and failed to energize into her light form.

 The Centurion managed to roll up into the air, her helmet redeploying even as red and silver energies reinforced her powersuit.
 She fired three pulses at their new attacker, whose hands blurred as she slammed the pulses off to the sides, leaving her unhurt.
 Her red leather bodysuit was low cut enough to show an ancient metal artifact lodged in her chest, burning with a red fire along what looked like cracks in her skin – cracks that looked more at home in stone, but then that made sense.
 She was beautiful, brunette, and heartbreakingly familiar.

 “Amulet,” the Centurion said in a half-whisper.
 “Dissy, what are you doing?”